hyperledger-labs/perun-doc/source/go-perun/app_tutorial/client.rst

 Constructor
 -----------
-The main part of our payment channel client is placed in ``client/client.go``.
+The main part of our app channel client is placed in ``client/client.go``.
 Our client is of type ``AppClient``, which is similar to the ``PaymentClient``.
 The only additional parameters here are ``stake`` and ``app``.